 Top wonders of Nauru

 The Cave (Nauru)

 A beloved dive site some 30 m below the sea level.

 Cave where is Moqua Well – an underground lake (0.2 ha) – an important source of freshwater.

 Possible remnants of a burial cave where human bones still can be found.
 Some burial caves in Nauru most likely have been lost due to the phosphate mining in the central part of the island.

 The grim history of Nauru Island, a small speck in the Pacific Ocean halfway between Hawaii and Australia, represents a larger story of environmental degradation and economic dysfunction.
 For more than 2,000 years traditional Nauruans, isolated from the rest of the world, lived in social and ecological stability.
 But in 1900 the discovery of phosphate, an absolute requirement for agriculture, catapulted Nauru into the world market…

-This book is based on the writer’s journey to pleasant Island- Republic of Nauru.
+This book is based on the writer’s journey to a pleasant Island- the Republic of Nauru.
 How he performed his journey.
 What he experienced during his stay and work on the Island.
-He has explained in this book his achievement and contributions to people of Island.
-“It was half pass ten in night.
+He has explained in this book his achievement and contributions to the people of the Island.
+“It was half-past ten at the night.
 I took dinner in the hotel and back to my room.
 I was excited and could not sleep.
-I prepared a cup of tea and switch on TV watching news and then movie”…
+I prepared a cup of tea and switch on the TV watching the news and then a movie”…